hauva69/pgn4web/trunk/chrome-extension/README.txt

 verify the naming convention ("help") and the manifest syntax for the upcoming "help" page and update manifest.json, about.html and aboutOpen.html if needed. http://crbug.com/29849
-Should not require increasing minimum_chrome_version (new manifest entry ignored by older versions)

-chess-games-viewer.html, live-mosaic-viewer.html: forcing page action
+chess-games-viewer.html, live-mosaic-viewer.html: force page action
-currently chessboard pages force the page action in order to include the PGN URL since chrome-extension://*.pgn pages do not trigger webRequests events;
+currently chrome-extension://*.pgn pages do not trigger webRequests events;
-if the underlying issue is fixed, consider not forcing the page action (this might expose a noCache URL parameter) http://crbug.com/92395
+hence chessboard pages need to force the page action in order to include the loaded PGN URL; if the underlying issue is fixed, consider not forcing the page action (allthough this might expose a noCache URL parameter) http://crbug.com/92395